devgeniem/acf-relationship-multisite/README.md

 ### IMPORTANT NOTICE

-**There are a lot requests and issus regarding the (pre-)selection of post types and/or taxonomies.
+**There are a lot requests and issues regarding the (pre-)selection of post types and/or taxonomies.
 But there's one main problem within WordPress: Post Types, especially CPTs, are registered for each individual site at run time.
-So there's no easy possibilty to grab post types and taxonomies from other sites.**
+So there's no easy possibility to grab post types and taxonomies from other sites.**

 **This plugin is no longer being developed!
 If anyone has the knowledge and time further developing the plugin, feel free to use the existing code.**